 We used our knowledge of the Group, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the Group's and Company's financial resources or ability to continue operations over the going concern period.
-The risk that we considered most likely to adversely affect the Group's and Company's available financial resources over this period was the ability of the ultimate parent BAT plc and its subsidiaries (BAT Group) to present future cash inflows when debts to the Company and Group fall due.
+The risk that we considered most likely to adversely affect the Group's and Company's available financial resources over this period was the ability of the ultimate parent BAT plc and its subsidiaries (BAT Group) to settle their debts to the Company and Group when they fall due.
+Independent Auditor's report to the members of B.A.T.
+International Finance p.l.c. continued